Phyllonastes myrmecoides: Habitat and conservation

-Noblella myrmecoides is a reasonably abundant species that inhabits lowland, premontane, and montane primary tropical moist forests at elevations between 90 and 1200 m above sea level.
+Phyllonastes myrmecoides is a reasonably abundant species that inhabits lowland, premontane, and montane primary tropical moist forests at elevations between 90 and 1200 m above sea level.
 It is a leaf-litter species.
 While much suitable habitat remains, it is locally threatened by habitat loss caused by, e.g., clear cutting and smallholder agriculture.
 It is present in the Manú National Park, Peru.